mvelazc0/BadZure/README.md

 #### Password-Based Access

 When configured to use passwords, BadZure assigns randomly generated passwords to key user accounts that are part of the attack paths.
-These passwords are provided to BadZure users to simulate password-based attacks, such as credential stuffing or password spraying.
+These passwords are provided to BadZure users to simulate password-based attacks, such as [credential stuffing](https://owasp.org/www-community/attacks/Credential_stuffing) or [password spraying](https://owasp.org/www-community/attacks/Password_Spraying_Attack).
 Additionally, BadZure automatically generates a users.txt file containing the usernames of all created accounts, facilitating testing strategies like password spraying.

 #### Token-Based Access

 For token-based access, BadZure generates JWT access tokens for specified principals.
-These tokens are provided in the output, simulating scenarios where an attacker has obtained valid tokens through [reverse proxy phishing](https://help.evilginx.com/), malware or other means.
+These tokens are provided in the output, simulating scenarios where an attacker has obtained valid tokens through [reverse proxy phishing](https://help.evilginx.com/), [endpoint malware](https://mrd0x.com/stealing-tokens-from-office-applications/) or other means.
 Users can utilize these tokens to authenticate directly against Azure AD resources, gaining an understanding of potential attack vectors involving token theft.

 ### Privilege Escalation

 BadZure simulates privilege escalation by introducing misconfigurations within Azure AD roles, Graph API permissions, and application ownerships.
 These misconfigurations include assigning high-privilege roles to service principals or users, granting extensive Graph API permissions to applications, and configuring users as owners of privileged applications.
-Using distinct variations of the mentioned methods, BadZure is able to create multiple attack paths within the same tenant.
+These vulnerabilities can be exploited to create multiple attack paths, allowing attackers to gain elevated privileges within an Azure AD tenant.

 A BloodHound-generated graph, showcasing the attack paths BadZure can create, is shown below.